Bracknell Town F.C.: Ground

 The club originally played on a field near the Downshire Arms, before moving to Station Field, a site that later became Ranelagh School.
 In 1933 they moved to Larges Lane, where the pitch featured a significant slope for the first 20 years of use.
 After being left money by Raymond Brown, the club was able to build a new clubhouse, which was opened by Stanley Rous.

 A seated stand was built behind the dugouts in 1988, with another seated stand and a covered terrace on same touchline.
 A covered terrace is located behind one goal.
 In 2016 a 3G pitch was installed and a new stand erected.
 In 2018, Larges Lane hosted a number of games in the CONIFA World Cup.

-At the end of the 2020–21 season the club moved to Sandhurst Town's Bottom Meadow ground.
+However, the club moved to Sandhurst Town's Bottom Meadow ground at the end of the 2020–21 season after the ground was turned into a residential development.